0x0ade/FNADroid/README.md

 #### /FNADroid/ and /FNADroid-Lib/

-*What:* The Mono side of things: Main C# code starting the game and (-Lib) optional extension library to be used by the game.
+*What:* The Mono side of things: Main C# code starting the game and (-Lib) an optional extension library to be used by the game without needing to refer to FNADroid.

 *Why:* Why not?